Economic history of India: Mughal Empire

-The economy in the Indian Subcontinent performed just as it did in ancient times, though now it would face the stress of extensive regional tensions.
+India's economy performed just as it did in ancient times, though now it would face the stress of extensive regional tensions.
 Parthasarathi estimated that 28,000 tonnes of bullion (mainly from the New World) flowed into the Indian subcontinent between 1600 and 1800, equating to 30% of the world's production in the period.

 An estimate of the annual income of Emperor Akbar's treasury in 1600 is $90 million (in contrast to the tax take of Great Britain two hundred years later in 1800, which totaled $90 million).
-The Indian subcontinent region's economy was estimated to be the 2nd largest in the world in 1600, only below China.
+The Indian subcontinent region's economy was estimated to be the second largest in the world in 1600, only below China.

 During the time of Akbar, the Mughal Empire was at its peak as it controlled the vast region of North India and had entered into alliances with the Deccan states.
 It enforced a uniform customs and tax-administration system.
 In 1700, the exchequer of the Emperor Aurangzeb reported an annual revenue of more than £100 million, or $450 million, more than ten times that of his contemporary Louis XIV of France, while controlling seventeen times the population.

-India was producing about 25% of global industrial output throughout the 1st century AD to up until mid 18th century.
+India produced about 25% of global industrial output throughout the 1st century AD to up until mid-18th century.
 The Mughals were responsible for building an extensive road system, creating a uniform currency, and the unification of the country.
 The Mughals adopted and standardised the rupee currency introduced by Sur Emperor Sher Shah Suri.
 The Mughals minted tens of millions of coins, with purity of at least 96%, without debasement until the 1720s.
 The empire met global demand for Indian agricultural and industrial products.

 Cities and towns experienced growth under the Mughal Empire, which had a relatively high degree of urbanization.
 By 1600, between 4.6% and 15% of India's population lived in urban areas, with the figure measuring between 6.4% and 11% around 1840.
 Several cities had a population between a quarter of a million and half a million, while some including Agra (in Agra Subah) hosted up to 800,000 people and Dhaka (in Bengal Subah) with over 1 million by some accounts.
 Shireen Moosvi estimates that 36% of the workforce were in the secondary and tertiary sectors, a higher percentage in non-primary sectors than eastern Europe at the time where 65–75% have been estimated to have been engaged in agriculture in 1750.